rayraurray/The-Vault/Abstraction (Software).md

 In software engineering and computer science, abstraction is the process of generalizing concrete details, such as attributes, away from the study of objects and systems to focus attention on details of greater importance.
 Abstraction is a fundamental concept in computer science and software engineering, especially within the object-oriented programming paradigm.

+**Keywords:**
 	A concept or idea not associated with any specific instance.
 	Leaving out irrelevant detail, highlighting important elements.
 	Mathematically, an abstraction is a mapping.
 # Functional Programming Abstractions
 Data Abstractions
 Functional Abstractions
 # Abstraction Stack
 Subsystems
 Components